ethereum/ethereum-org-website/public/content/developers/docs/nodes-and-clients/index.md

 Like a full sync, a fast sync downloads all blocks (including headers, transactions, and receipts).
 However, instead of re-processing the historical transactions, a fast sync relies on the receipts until it reaches a recent head, when it switches to importing and processing blocks to provide a full node.

 - Fast sync strategy.
-- Reduces processing demand in favour of bandwith usage.
+- Reduces processing demand in favor of bandwidth usage.

 ##### Snap sync {#snap-sync}